randombk/chatterbox-vllm/README.md

 This does not work in its current state.
 Significant model components still need to be ported over to vLLM before this is close to working.

-Currently, only a very limited subset of the patch T3 Llama model has been ported, and is able to load the weights and get past early engine init.
-However conditioning has not been implemented.
+Currently, only a very limited subset of the patch T3 Llama model has been ported, and is able to load the weights and generate _something_.
+However, there's still much to do in terms of implementing the right audio and text conditioning.

 I expect my work on this will pause until mid-July, but PRs are welcome.